vault27/Foundation/paloalto.md

 - The Palo Alto Networks firewall was designed to use an efficient system known as next-generation processing.
 Next-generation processing enables packet evaluation, application identification, policy decisions, and content scanning in a single, efficient processing pass - Single Pass Architecture
 - Zone based firewall
 - Full hardware separate mgmt
+- Best Practice Assessment (BPA) tool for Palo Alto Networks firewalls and Panorama.
+The two components of the BPA tool are the Security Policy Adoption Heatmap and the BPA assessment.
+The Heatmap **analyzes a Palo Alto Networks deployment**.
+The Heatmap can filter information by device groups, serial numbers, zones, areas of architecture, and other categories.
+The results chart the progress of security improvement toward a Zero Trust network.**The BPA assessment compares a firewall or Panorama configuration against best practices** and provides recommendations to strengthen the organization’s security posture by fully adopting the Palo Alto Networks prevention capabilities.
+More than 200 security checks are performed on the firewall or Panorama configuration

+The Heatmap measures the adoption rate of the following Palo Alto Networks firewall features:
+- WildFire
+- Threat Prevention
+- Anti-Spyware
+- DNS Sinkhole
+- Antivirus
+- Vulnerability Protection
+- URL Filtering
+- File Blocking
+- Data Filtering
+- User-ID
+- App-ID
+- Service/Port
+- Logging

 Main features:
 - App-ID